Jaiditya11/Agentic-Coder/README.md

 - **Retrieval-Augmented Generation (RAG)**: Uses a combination of document indexing and LLM-based text generation to enhance code creation.
 - **Context-Aware Code Generation**: Creates code snippets with context-relevant explanations.
 - **Code Parsing and Metadata Extraction**: Includes descriptions and filenames for generated code for easy identification and storage.
+- **File Creation**: Creates a new file with the new generated code in the output folder.

 ## Dependencies